Point-of-Care · TBI Detection

 FDA Pathway

-Precedent set by predicate TBI clearance.
+Precedent set by Abbott TBI clearance.

 Granted Patent Portfolio